-Semester of Support
+Semester of Support for Vocational and Educational Support

 This specialized program alleviates the isolation and uncertainty created by the pandemic and strengthens coping and social skills, responsibility, and independence.